IVPN is a secure zero-logs VPN, offering high levels of privacy and loads of extra security features.

 Upload speeds were a lot quicker than downloads, coming in at 95Mbps on same-city connections.
 Connecting to other European cities produced equally good performance.
 These speeds dropped significantly on long-distance connections, but this is to be expected and won’t affect most users.
 P2P is also permitted on most of IVPN’s servers, making it a good choice for torrenters.

 If you are looking for a lightning-fast VPN, we’d recommend looking elsewhere, but if all you want to do if browse and stream, then performance is more than good enough on local connections as long as you aren’t doing so on multiple devices at once.

 To read about our speed testing methodologies, please read How We Review VPNs.

 We are disappointed by the provider’s tiny number of individual servers – at just over 50, this is one of the lowest numbers we’ve seen in our tests so far.
 Each server has 3-5 IP addresses, meaning you may experience congestion and slower performance at peak times.
-Fortunately, this level of crowding does make it harder for third parties to attribute online activity to an individual user, which is great news for privacy.

 Unlike many of our top-tier providers, city-level choice is limited to the US only, with 12 locations to choose from.
 Considering the network size, the server choice in this country is pretty impressive, but the ability to drill down to city-level servers in other popular locations would be welcomed.